 3. Each main wheel unit consists of a telescopic leg which incorporates a liquid spring shock-absorber assembly and a cantilever axle to support the wheel.
 Basically, the unit consists of two main parts, an upper cylinder and a lower cylinder which telescopes into the upper.
-The upper cylinder, or main fitting, is solid at the top and is machined to form lugs in which are secured two separate pivot pins.
-The pins pivot in bushes clamped and spigot-located in pivot fittings built into the wings and the units swing inwards on retraction.
-Other lugs on the unit are provided to form attachment points for the torque links, fairing doors, hydraulic jack piston rod and picketing shackels.
-The unit is described fully in the relative equipment manual.
+The upper cylinder is solid at the top and is machined to form lugs which accommodate the pintle by which the unit is attached to the aircraft.
+Other lugs on the unit are provided to form attachments points for the torque links, fairing doors, hydraulic jack piston rod and picketing shackles.
+The unit is described fully in A.P.1803E, Vol. 1.